 Setup Click the Setup button to run the software installation program.
 Select from the menu which software you want to install.
 Browse CD The Browse CD button is the standard Windows command that allows you to open Windows Explorer and show the contents of the support CD.
 Before installing the software from Windows Explorer, look for a file named README.TXT, INSTALL.TXT or something simi- lar.
 This file may contain important information to help you install the software correctly.
-Some software is installed in separate folders for different operat- ing systems, such as Windows 2000/XP/Vista.
-Always go to the correct folder for the kind of OS you are using.
-In install the software, execute a file named SETUP.EXE or INSTALL.EXE by double-clicking the file and then following the instructions on the screen.
+Some software is installed in separate folders for different oper- ating systems.
+In installing the software, execute a file named SETUP.EXE or INSTALL.EXE by double-clicking the file and then following the instructions on the screen.
 Exit The EXIT button closes the Auto Setup window.